Dual Diagnosis Treatment Toledo, IL

 Human Resources Center Of Edgar And Clark Counties - 31.5 miles from Toledo, IL

-Human Resources Center Of Edgar And Clark Counties is a dual diagnosis treatment center in Marshall, Illinois that offers treatment for mental health and substance use disorders that include BPD as well as thought disorders.
+Human Resources Center Of Edgar And Clark Counties is a dual diagnosis treatment center in Marshall, Illinois that provides treatment for drug and alcohol addiction and mental health disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 406 South 2nd Street, Marshall, IL 62441 in Clark County